Inspect network activity in Microsoft Edge DevTools

 To focus in on a certain type of file, such as stylesheets:

-Choose CSS.
+Select CSS.
 All other file types are filtered out.

-To also see scripts, hold
+To also display scripts, select and hold

 Control(Windows, Linux) or

-Command(macOS) and then choose JS.
+Command(macOS) and then select JS.

 How does a page look and behave when some of the page resources are not available?
 Does it fail completely, or is it still somewhat functional?
 Block requests to find out: